 To understand the relationship between singing and breathing, it is first important to see what the diaphragm looks like and learn how it functions.
 The diaphragm is a large muscle sheath (pictured below and in video, right) that stretches across the bottom of the rib-cage, nearly cutting the body in half, separating the lower organs from the heart and lungs.
-During normal breathing, the diaphragm naturally flexes (or flattens) and contracts drawing air in and out of the lungs.
-“Supporting the voice” and “singing from the diaphragm” means flattening the diaphragm more deeply than during normal breathing and maintaining the diaphragm in that flattened position to control the release of air and the air pressure that streams across the vocal cords for phonation.
-To sing better, a vocalist must learn to preserve a reservoir of air in the lungs that supports and holds up a small amount of air released across the vocal cords.
+During normal breathing, the diaphragm naturally flattens drawing air into the lungs, then it releases into a “parachute” shaped position letting the air out of the lungs.
+“Supporting the voice” and “singing from the diaphragm” means flattening the diaphragm slightly more than during normal breathing and then, maintaining the diaphragm in that position to control the release of air and the air pressure that streams across the vocal cords when you sing.
+To sing better, a vocalist must learn to preserve that reservoir of air drawn into the lungs when the diaphragm flattens.

 If you think of a balloon filled with air, and the sound you can make by squeezing the lip at the top, it is only a small amount of air being released that makes a sound.
 It is the large amount of air maintained underneath it that gives the small amount of air its force to make sound.
 A large amount of air supporting a small amount of air – that is the definition of breath support.
 Once the balloon loses too much air, the sound dwindles, the pitch falls, and wavers until, even with some air left in the balloon, there is no sound, because there is no air pressure supplying a force to vibrate the lip of the balloon.